nnellans/ado-pipelines-guide/README.md

   displayName: string # human-readable name for the stage. optional
   pool: pool # specify the stage-level pool where jobs in this stage will run. optional
   dependsOn: # first form. any stages which must complete before this one. optional
+  - stageName1
-  - string
+  - stageName2
-  dependsOn: # second form. any stages which must complete before this one. optional
+  dependsOn: stageName # second form. a stage which must complete before this one. optional
-  condition: string # evaluate this condition expression to determine whether to run this stage
+  condition: string # evaluate this expression to determine whether to run this stage
   variables: variables # specify any stage-level variables. optional
   lockBehavior: string # optional, default value is runLatest. accepts only sequential or runLatest
   templateContext:  # stage related information passed from a pipeline when extending a template